On Air Now

 You can also hit ‘View Music’ to get the score you need, and play along with the pieces at any time on the website itself – the on-demand way of doing it.

 As well as Vaughan Williams’ Fantasia on a Theme by Thomas Tallis (join in with the world’s first ‘virtual rehearsal’ of the piece with conductor Karina Canellakas above) you can play a unique arrangement of Paganini’s Caprice No. 24 in a special arrangement by the Ayoub Sisters, Warlock’s Capriol Suite (‘Mattachins’) and Tchaikovsky’s devilish string sextet Souvenir de Florence (4th movement).

 These are all available at various levels (described in ‘How do I join...’ above) which include arrangements of the different pieces for different abilities.

-The Virtual Benedetti Sessions will conclude with a weekend of playing celebrating the previous three weeks, with a Grand Finale taking place at 4pm on Sunday 31 May.
+The Virtual Benedetti Sessions concluded with a weekend of playing celebrating the previous three weeks, with a Grand Finale that took place at 4pm on Sunday 31 May.